knightsUCF/CarRacing/Log.md

+# Chunks

+We want to do a few things with chunk.
+We want to first off make chunk two times bigger if not more, so things appear farther in the horizon.
+Also we want to decrease the garbage collection time to at least 20 secondds.

+There are two ways of solving the garbage collection issue, either time or colliders on the player.
+We have a separate is trigger collider, so if we are within the players very large is trigger collider then don't destroy.
+Yes, this solution is better than the timed one, and works very well.

+Perhaps later we will want to have some "emergency" script which checks if the player's position fell below the floor and then instantiate them on top of the world again.
+Only in rare cases this might happen, but I think the 30 second time limit solved the disappearing floor bug, but further the is trigger collider check in the if (!playerOnGround) should solve this bug.

 # Setting Up the Car AI

 Setting up the Car AI was a little tricky but we figured out a clean and elegant way.